stav2345/http-manager/README.md

 </p>

 # Http Manager
-his maven project module, written in Java, can be used for managing the http connections (for now it is possible to call get requests).
+This maven project module, written in Java, can be used for managing the http connections (for now it is possible to call get requests).
 In addition, it is possible to configure a proxy if present.

 ## Dependencies